oroinc/documentation/commerce/frontstore_guide/rfq/index.rst

 RFQs for Guest Users
 --------------------

-In the Oro application, guest customers can create a request for quote for the articles they are interested in purchasing without the need to register.
+In the Oro application, guest customers can create a request for a quote for the items they are interested in purchasing without the need to register.

 Create a Guest RFQ
 ^^^^^^^^^^^^^^^^^^